QuietOne/MonkeyBrains/User Guide for MonkeyBrains.md

 ###Agent<T>
 Wrapper class for agent.
 It contains attributes and operations on those attributes.
 It is not recommended for extending.
 Instead of extending, you can use method setModel(T model) and set your attributes for agent.
+###Team
-Team – agent’s team.
+Agent’s team.
 It contains attributes of team.
 By default team name is unique ID used for calculating friendly fire if it is off (agent can’t damage agent from its own team)

 ###Behaviour
 Base class for agent behaviours.
 Every behavior that is made must extend this class.
 Every behavior then must implement ```controlUpdate(float tpf)``` and ```controlRender(RenderManager rm, ViewPort vp)```.
 Those have been requested by ```com.jme3.scene.control.AbstractControl```, which behaviour is extending.
 Also class that is extending Behaviour must have constructor that contains agent as input.
 With this, behaviour can change attributes of agent that is behaving.
 In ```com.jme3.ai.agents.behaviours.npc``` you can see examples of some simple behaviours that are easy for using for your NPC (Non-player character) agents.
 In ```com.jme3.ai.agents.behaviours.player``` are some simple behaviours adequate for player agents.